-Our school-based programs are at the core of our offerings.
-We believe they will be extremely effective in establishing a lifelong respect for exercise and healthy eating.
+Arogya World’s school-based programs are at the core of their offerings.
+Arogya believes they will be extremely effective in establishing a lifelong respect for exercise and healthy eating.

 Diabetes Awareness and Prevention Education

-We established a two-year school-based program for diabetes awareness and prevention education with compelling age-appropriate activities for 11-14-year-olds (6-8 grades).
+Arogya World established a two-year school-based program for diabetes awareness and prevention education with compelling age-appropriate activities for middle school students (6-8 grades).
 This program, developed in partnership with NGO HRIDAY in India, uses influencers such as teachers and peer leaders to reach and educate 11- to 14-year-olds about diabetes and its prevention.
 The comprehensive program includes classroom and school-based activities, as well as outreach efforts in students’ homes and communities.

-We measure the program’s effectiveness through pre- and post- comparisons of the students’ self-reported knowledge, attitudes and behavior and are encouraged to learn that children reported a better awareness of diabetes and its prevention and had reduced their consumption of junk foods.
-We estimate that our Schools Program has achieved 15% impact (15% improvement in awareness and health behaviors).
+The program’s effectiveness was measured through pre- and post- comparisons of the students’ self-reported knowledge, attitudes and behavior.
+We are encouraged to learn that children reported a better awareness of diabetes and its prevention and had reduced their consumption of junk foods.
+It is estimated that our Schools Program has achieved 15% impact (15% improvement in awareness and health behaviors).

 Schools Program Expansion in India

 Encouraged by the excellent results, we are now aggressively scaling up our program.
-Our two-year school health program has been adapted to rural India and is being implemented in 500000 middle school children from all over India.
+Our two-year school health program has been adapted to rural India and is being implemented in 25,000 secondary school children from all over India.